 For some using Facebook groups for business or marketing, it’s helpful to establish group policies.
 These can be published in the description, but it’s a good call to make up to 10 official rules with one of Facebook’s newer group features that allows you to actually dictate rules.

-The laws of the land (aka just your group) will then be placed in the About section of your description, making them easy to see and notice.
-This can be found under the “Moderate Group” section that Admins will see, and then under the “Create Rules” tab.
-Facebook will actually have example rules that you can use, but you can start from scratch, too.
+The laws of the group will then be placed in the About section of your description, making them easy to see and notice.
+This can be found under the “Group Rules” section only admins will see in the left navigation bar.

-Common policies of Facebook groups run by businesses include:
+Common policies of Facebook groups run by businesses often include:

 - No blatant self-promotion without running it by the admins or moderators first.